-Access to the engines is provided by a day hatch, located in the center of the engine hatch/aft seating area, and by raising the engine hatch above the engine room.
-The engine hatch is raised by an electric hatch lifter activated by a switch in the helm switch panel.
+Access to the engines is provided by a day hatch, located in the center of the cockpit, and by raising the cockpit deck above the engine room.
+The cockpit deck is raised by an electric hatch lifter activated by a switch in the helm switch panel.
+The front of the cockpit is lifted and lowered by the electric actuator.